WitteShadovv/nails/README.md

 ### Key Innovation

 The system uses a Python script that sits in the root of a VeraCrypt hidden volume alongside a `nix/` directory.
-When activated, this script overlays the hidden volume's Nix store over the system's `/nix` directory, seamlessly providing access to a completely different set of packages and configurations while maintaining plausible deniability.
+When activated, this script uses UnionFS-FUSE to union-mount the hidden volume's Nix store with the system's `/nix` directory, seamlessly providing access to a completely different set of packages and configurations while maintaining plausible deniability.
+This approach avoids duplication of packages and allows for efficient storage usage.

 ## Technical Approach

 - **VeraCrypt Integration**: Hidden volumes provide cryptographic plausible deniability
-- **Overlay Management**: Python daemon handles mounting/unmounting hidden volumes as filesystem overlays
+- **UnionFS-FUSE Management**: Python script handles mounting/unmounting hidden volumes using user-space union filesystems
 - **NixOS Declarative Config**: Custom Nix modules manage hidden volume mounting and selective persistence
 - **Emergency Sanitization**: Leverage NixOS generations for instant rollback to forensically clean states